 When you use the web client to sign in to Azure Virtual Desktop through your browser, the log will list the client app ID as a85cf173-4192-42f8-81fa-777a763e6e2c (Azure Virtual Desktop client).
 This is because the client app is internally linked to the server app ID where the conditional access policy was set.

-Some users may see a prompt titled Stay signed in to all your apps if the Windows device they're using is not already registered with Azure AD.
-If they deselect Allow my organization to manage my device and select No, sign in to this app only, this may reappear frequently.
+Some users may see a prompt titled Stay signed in to all your apps if the Windows device they're using is not already registered with Microsoft Entra ID.
+If they deselect Allow my organization to manage my device and select No, sign in to this app only, they may be prompted for authentication more frequently.